 We’re in the middle of glut season.
 Baskets of tomatoes, trugs of zucchini, and more lettuce than we could possibly eat.
-It may be far from our minds, but within weeks our veg will begin dying down, and patches of once productive garden space will be empty.
-If you plan ahead, it’s possible to keep the homegrown food coming right through the cooler days of autumn, though.
+It may be far from our minds, but within weeks, our veg will begin dying down, and patches of once productive garden space will be empty.
+If you plan, it’s possible to keep the homegrown food coming right through the cooler days of autumn.
 The fare will change, and in some cases, the growing technique, but with a little forethought, you can extend the season into autumn and beyond.
-It’s not too late to a fall vegetable garden.
+It’s not too late for a fall vegetable garden.

 If you think back on when you started some of your summer crops, it might have been months ago.
-Pumpkins, squash, corn — a lot of these vegetables need many months to mature.
+Pumpkins, squash, corn — many of these vegetables need many months to mature.
 In a fall vegetable garden, you’ve got a lot less time for things to grow before the cold starts setting in.
-That means that you need to focus on crops that grow relatively quickly and perhaps also in mild conditions.
-As summer wanes into September and October, nights can get a little chilly, so you need to grow hardy plants that might not mind those conditions as much.
+That means you must focus on crops that grow relatively quickly and in mild conditions.
+As summer wanes into September and October, nights can get chilly, so you need to grow hardy plants that might not mind those conditions as much.

-Below are some of the vegetables that you can grow in your fall vegetable garden.
+Below are some vegetables you can grow in your fall vegetable garden.
 They include a lot of leafy greens like spinach and chard, but Asian vegetables, too.
-You may also be able to squeeze in a last crop of peas, especially if you choose a dwarf variety, and quite a few other crops too!
+You may also be able to squeeze in a last crop of peas, especially if you choose a dwarf variety, and quite a few other crops, too!
 Some, like kale and lamb’s lettuce, can even stand through frost and cold.
-Their growth will slow down, but they’ll still give you greens long after other veg has disappeared from your beds.
+Their growth will slow down, but they’ll still give you greens long after other veg have disappeared from your beds.

 - Arugula is also known as rocket.
-This peppery leaf is easy to grow and can be used in all manner of dishes ranging from salads to rice to pizza toppings.
+This peppery leaf is easy to grow and can be used in dishes ranging from salads to rice to pizza toppings.
 45-60 days to maturity.